 Your paid demand creation activities will depend highly on the type of content your target audience consumes.
 Content marketing strategies must consider if they are into blogs, news, podcasts, television, etc. For example, if you notice your customers rely heavily on blogs, you'll want to place emphasis on getting the correct keywords for your own blog and position banners and ads on blogs where you are most likely to find your customer.
 The key point here is to match your demand creation activities to what you know about your customers, especially if you are paying.

 Earned demand creation activities can include:

-- social media (Firm social media pages: Facebook, Twitter, LinkedIn, Instagram etc.)
+- Social media (Facebook, Twitter, LinkedIn, Instagram, etc.)